How to Request a Job

 The following information is required at the time the Job Request is submitted:

 - "Final” copy, or copy points (spell-checked, fact-checked and approved by the necessary parties in your department), in a Word .doc that we will

 - c) use as a guideline when developing copy

-- Please note, if Final Copy is unavailable we will need a firm date for when we will receive the “Final” copy in a Word .doc
+- If final Copy is unavailable we will need a firm date for when we will receive the “Final” copy in a Word .doc

 - Any photography you possess that you would like used in the project (must be high-resolution)

-- Any reference materials you would like us to consider as we work on the job
+- Any reference material you would like us to consider as we work on the job

 - A dollar amount, or range, you have to work within (this will allow us to write and design the piece within your budget)

 - A single point of contact in your department.

 Once you have submitted all the necessary information, you will receive an email confirming that the job request has been received.
 The more advance notice we receive, the better we're able to brainstorm and provide you with the best possible product.